App version: 0.1.0

 Equipment Financing

-Equipment financing can be used for business-related equipment like machinery, vehicles, medical devices, and office equipment.This may be helpful if your business needs newer equipment but doesn’t have the savings to purchase it.
-On the other hand, if your business is well established and has good credit, you may secure even more favorable rates.
+Equipment financing can be used for business-related equipment, such as machinery, vehicles, medical devices, and office equipment.This may be helpful if your business needs newer equipment, but you don’t have the savings to purchase it.
+On the other hand, if your business is well-established and has good credit, you may secure even more favorable rates.

 SBA Microloans